geb/geb/doc/manual/src/chapters/030-navigator.md

 	$(".a").nextUntil(".d")

+## Composition

+It is also to compose navigator objects from other navigator objects, for situations where you can't express a content set in one query.
+To do this, simply call the $ function with the navigators to use…

+    $($("div.a"), $("div.d"))

+This will return a new navigator object that represents only the `a` and `d` divs.

 ## Clicking

 Navigator objects implement the `click()` method, which will send a click event to the first matched item.